tbm00/Rep64/README.md

   # * These are example command entries; MC64 doesn't expose players'
   #   true rep avg, only the shown rep avg.
 ```

+## Potential Plans
+- Finish testing & release the plugin on Spigot.
+- Downgrade Java version.
+- Add SQLite as alternative to MySQL.
+- Add reload config command.
+- Add more placeholders.
+- Create lang.yml file so server admins can modify the plugin's messages.
+- Create inventory GUI that players can view and set reputations in.